 Research and Innovation Services

-The Department of Research and Innovation Services provides a service to the University of Bradford's research community by supporting academics to identify and apply for research grants, gain ethics approval for their research, protect their ideas and find ways to make the most of novel research, seek out commercial partners to exchange knowledge with, and protect the University by handling contractual arrangements with funders and partners.
+The Department of Research and Innovation Services provides a service to the University of Bradford's research community by supporting academics.
+We identify and assist in applying for research grants, gain ethics approval for research, protect their ideas and find ways to make the most out of them.
+The RaIS team also seek out commercial partners to exchange knowledge with, as well as protecting the University by handling contractual arrangements with funders and partners.

 - Bid writing